Intersectional Mental Health for Mothers

 But here's the catch: realizing a problem is only the beginning.
 It is important that we do something about these inequalities' causes so that all moms can get the help they need to be healthy.
 Group efforts are necessary in such a situation.

-In order to make progress towards mental health equity, an overall approach is needed.
+In order to make progress towards mental health equity, an inclusive approach is needed.
 Providing access to healthcare is essential, but that is not all.
 The focus is on eliminating the systemic barriers that keep inequalities in maternal mental health in place.
-This requires fighting for fair laws, expanding access to culturally appropriate healthcare, and tackling the socioeconomic factors that influence people's health.
+This requires fighting for fair laws, expanding access to culturally appropriate healthcare, and tackling the socioeconomic factors that influence women of colors' health.

 Try Out Audio Journaling